analogdevicesinc/no-OS/projects/swiot1l/README.md

 The microcontroller may be programmed in 2 ways:
 1. Drag-and-drop the binary (.hex) file in the `DAPLINK` directory.
 The drive should be unmounted and mounted again, once the programming is done.
-2. While in the project's root directory, type `make RELEASE=y run`.
+2. While in the project's root directory, type `make RELEASE=y run` (you should keep the flags used to build the project).
 This method uses OpenOCD in order to load the binary file.
 If the programming is successful, you should see the following terminal output:
 ```
 ** Programming Started **
 ** Programming Finished **